 I’m in my other homeland of Poland.
 While most of my family came from Ukraine, some of my family tree’s roots spread out into Poland (as well as Germany).
 Right now, I’m visiting Krakow, learning about its Jewish history, exploring salt mines, and drinking Polish vodka before heading up to Warsaw.
 Poland doesn’t get as much attention as it deserves, so in order to spread the love, here are some interesting facts about this amazing country:

-Among the European Union, people of Poland marry the youngest.
+Among the European Union, the people of Poland marry the youngest.

 Seventeen Nobel Prize winners, including four peace prize winners and five in literature, were born in Poland.